kimbring2/dmlab_ctf/README.md

-Implementation of Capture the Flag: the emergence of complex cooperative agents of DeepMind
+# Introduction
+Implementation of Capture the Flag: the emergence of complex cooperative agents of DeepMind.
+I first describe how to set the DeepMind lab for running the Capture The Flag map.
+Next, I also add a way how to desing your own simple CTF map.
+Finally, I am going to train the agent for Capture the Flag game in 1 vs 1 case.
+The scale of network will be little small than original paper.
+However, you can know a basic knowleade how to build the agent for CTF game.

+# Version
+1. Python 3.8

 # Demo video
 To make everything simple, I first make a Capture the Flag map for 1 vs 1 situation without any item and obstable.